-Pamplona in Spain and Oradea in Romania are the most recent members of global LoRaWAN network
+Pamplona in Spain and Oradea in Romania are the most recent members of global LoRaWAN network, The Tings Network (TTN).

 The new cities are Pamplona in Spain and Oradea in Romania.
 Both are still missing a number of percentage points to become full members.
 The score depends on the number of gateways in the community, the existence of internal communication channels, exposure, and registered members.